 Racking Hardwood Floors

-For nail or staple down installations over a wood subfloor racking becomes time saving and gives one a better idea of the overall color and appearance of the installation.
-Racking is defined as laying out the floor before it is nailed or stapled.
+For nail down installations over a wood subfloor racking becomes time saving and gives one a better idea of the overall color and appearance of the installation.
+Racking is defined as laying out the floor before it is nailed.
 I've seen some professionals that would pull one piece at a time from boxes, put it into place and nail it home.
 This is very time consuming and you will not get a good color and length mix.

 Allows For Good Color Mix